 After the workflow completes, the references to existing Experience Manager assets are listed in the asset details page.

 To view the referenced assets, close the Rail in the asset details page.

 The referenced assets also contain the list of assets they are referenced from.
 To view a list of referenced assets, navigate to the asset details page and close the rail.

 The assets within compound assets can also be referenced based on their Document ID and Instance ID.
 This functionality is available with Adobe Illustrator and Adobe Photoshop versions only.
 For others, referencing is done on the basis of relative path of linked assets in the main compound asset as done in earlier versions of AEM.

-For the supported assets with multi-page formats — PDF files, AI files, Microsoft PowerPoint and Apple Keynote files, and Adobe InDesign files — AEM can generate subassets that correspond to each individual page of the original asset.
+For the supported assets with multi-page formats — PDF files, AI files, Microsoft PowerPoint and Apple Keynote files, and Adobe InDesign files — Experience Manager can generate subassets that correspond to each individual page of the original asset.
 These subassets are linked to the parent asset and facilitate multi-page view.
 For all other purposes, the subassets are treated like normal assets in AEM.

 Subasset generation is disabled by default.
 To enable subasset generation, follow these steps:

 To generate the subassets do one of the following: